justnonamenoname/lifeticle/readme.md

 The state of lifeticle's death before birth is no different from the state of death after.
 The lifeticle had already experienced a state of death prior to their birth, and yet they were born.
 What prevents the particles from assembling again in another form or similarly?
-In nature there is phenomena like the carbon cycle and cycles of other elements.
+In nature, there is a phenomenon known as the cycle of carbon and other elements.
 The possibility of being born a first time implies the possibility of being born a second time.

 ---